gtinchev/tinchev.net/content/publication/skd/index.md

 ---
-title: "𝕏 Resolution Correspondence Networks"
+title: "SKD: "

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Shuda Li
-- Kai Han
-- David Mitchell
+- Adrian Penate-Sanchez
-- Rigas Kouskouridas
+- Maurice Fallon

 # # Author notes (optional)
 # author_notes:
 - "University of Oxford"
-- "XYZ Reality"
 - "University of Oxford"
-- "XYZ Reality"
-- "XYZ Reality"
+- "University of Oxford"

 date: "2020-03-24T00:00:00Z"
 doi: ""